yangshun/tech-interview-handbook/apps/website/blog/2022-04-20-take-control-over-your-coding-interview.md

 Normally it should be easy to distinguish between these two types of interviews by merely looking at the question: [Inverting a Binary Tree](https://leetcode.com/problems/invert-binary-tree/) is a typical algorithmic question, while designing and implementing an auto-complete search feature is more about practical app-building.
 Although sometimes the two types of interview questions would blend.
 For example, you might be asked to (partially) implement a [trie](https://en.wikipedia.org/wiki/Trie) when you are talking about the design of an auto-complete search feature/service/component.
 But these two different types of interviews are meant to test different competences.

 In a pure algorithmic, LeetCode-type of interviews, your **main goal** is to leverage the right data structures and come up with an efficient algorithm to solve the problem with the right set of memory/runtime complexity trade-offs **as fast as you can**.
-How readable, maintainable and extensible your code is, or whether it conforms to the current best practice in the the community/industry are _not_ that important, or at least secondary to the main goal.
+How readable, maintainable and extensible your code is, or whether it conforms to the current best practice in the community/industry are _not_ that important, or at least secondary to the main goal.
 You can go ahead and name your variables `i`, `n`, `p`, `q` and mutate that input array in-place without being judged as long as your solution passes the test cases under the time and memory limits.

 > As [Joel Spolsky](https://www.joelonsoftware.com/) wrote in his [blog post](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/): with the algorithmic interview questions, he wants to see if the candidate is smart enough to "rip through a recursive algorithm in seconds, or implement linked-list manipulation functions using pointers as fast as you can write on the whiteboard".